 Ownership

 EPE was formed for the purpose of owning and operating the Power Plant.
-In 1998, Enron and certain of its affiliates sold and assigned a 21.9% equity interest in EPE to Shell Generating Limited (this interest was subsequently assigned to Shell Cuiaba Holdings Limited (“SCHL”)), and Enron Bolivia C.V. (“EBCV”) and certain of its affiliates sold and assigned a 12.5% equity interest in EPE to Transredes.
+In 1998, Enron and certain of its affiliates sold and assigned a 21.9% equity interest in EPE to Shell Generating Limited (this interest was subsequently assigned to Shell Cuiabá Holdings Limited (“SCHL”)), and Enron Bolivia C.V. (“EBCV”) and certain of its affiliates sold and assigned a 12.5% equity interest in EPE to Transredes.
 In October 1999, a 13% equity interest in EPE was sold by Enron do Brazil Holdings Ltd. (“EDBH”) to LJM BrazilCo. (“LJM”).

 EPE Holdings, Ltd., (“EPE Holdings”) was formed in late 1999 in connection with the financing to be provided to the Cuiaba Project by OPIC and KfW.
 At such time, the current shareholders of EPE transferred all of their direct equity interests in EPE to EPE Holdings and were issued proportionate equity interests in EPE Holdings.